 Before you pick a financial advisor, you should know about the types of advisors that exist.

 Robo-advisors use technology and algorithms to invest your money in a way that aligns with your appetite for risk.
-Firms you may have heard of in this niche include Betterment and Wealthfront, but there are plenty of others.
+Firms you may have heard of in this niche include Wealthfront, but there are plenty of others.

 Robo-advisors tend to charge a percentage of your portfolio amount each year while investing your money in a way that achieves optimal returns while keeping taxes at a minimum.
 With Betterment, for example, you’ll pay .25% to .40% of your portfolio amount each year you use this service.